kvietmeier/vagrant/virtualbox/README.md

 ## VirtualBox Provider based Vagrant Projects

-Working on building multi-server environments as baselines for installing things like Ceph and Kubernetes clusters.
+Working on building multi-server and multi-disk environments as baselines for installing things like Ceph and Kubernetes clusters.